Himesh Reshammiya: 2021–present

-On 5 June 2021, Reshammiya launched his music label Himesh Reshammiya Melodies and announced his upcoming studio album "Surroor 2021", the second album of the Surroor franchise to be released after 2006.
-The title track of the album "Surroor Tera" was released on 11 June 2021, which followed by the announcement of two new albums under the label Himesh Reshammiya Melodies, namely "Moods with Melodies" and "Himesh Ke Dil Se".
-Later in August, Reshammiya announced another album Super Sitaara, which will feature prominent singers from 90's era like Kumar Sanu, Alka Yagnik and lyricist Sameer.
-Surroor 2021 The Album garnered more than 200 million views on YouTube and more than 50 million audio streams on various platforms.

-In 2022, he composed all the songs for Anand L. Rai's film Raksha Bandhan, collaborating with Akshay Kumar after ten years since Khiladi 786.
+On 5 June 2021, Reshammiya launched his music label Himesh Reshammiya Melodies and announced his upcoming studio album Surroor 2021, the second album of the Surroor franchise to be released after 2006.
+The title track of the album "Surroor Tera" was released on 11 June 2021, which followed by the announcement of two new albums under the label Himesh Reshammiya Melodies, namely Moods with Melodies and Himesh Ke Dil Se.
+Later in August, Reshammiya announced another album Super Sitaara, which will feature singers from 90's era like Kumar Sanu, Alka Yagnik and lyricist Sameer.
+Surroor 2021 garnered more than 6 billion views across YouTube and more than 1.5 billion audio streams on various platforms.
+In 2022, he composed all of the songs for Anand L. Rai's film Raksha Bandhan, collaborating with Akshay Kumar after ten years since Khiladi 786.
+Reshammiya announced his upcoming movie Badass Ravi Kumar in November 2022, which is a spinoff of The Xposé.
+Badass Ravi Kumar is the 11th movie of Reshammiya in lead role.

-Controversies

-In his early singing career, when he was criticized for his nasal singing style, Reshammiya stated that R. D. Burman also sang through his nose.
-After this comment, Asha Bhosle, legendary singer and wife of Burman, said, "If anyone says Burman sa'ab sang through his nose, he should be slapped".
-Reshammiya subsequently clarified that he never intended to insult R. D. Burman.